When and how you can appeal against a maintenance of land notice.

 If you want to appeal more than one decision you must make a separate appeal for each.

 Send a copy of your appeal, including all the supporting documents, to your local planning authority.
-The Planning Inspectorate will tell you how to do this.
+Planning and Environment Decisions Wales will tell you how to do this.

 Documents you must provide